joe-principe/zzz/README.md

 and that should add it or something, idk.

 # How To Play
-Move around using WASD or the arrow keys.
-Press enter or space to select.
+Move around using WASD, the arrow keys, hjkl, or the keypad arrows (make sure numlock is off).

+Press enter, space, or keypad enter to select.

 # Dependencies
 1) [Zig](https://ziglang.org/)